peterszatmary/software-testing-notes/README.md

 ### As i see very important things regarding testing are ###

 -   you would like to **write neither many nor not enough tests**.
 Balance is the key.
 Because to much tests costs time.
 And time means money.
-Not enough code leads to many bugs, production problems, unsatisfied customer that lead to more fixing less writing new code thatwhat cost also time and can lead to lossing the customer (worst scenario).
+Not enough code leads to many bugs, production problems, unsatisfied customer that lead to more fixing less writing new code that what cost also time and can lead to lossing the customer (worst scenario).

 -   you would like to **write tests that are working** !!
 You would like to have stronger tests than weak (weaker) tests.
 So question is, which testing strategies to choose and why?
 Because bad testing strategies could lead also to same results as many or not enough tests (result mentioned earlier).

 -   you would like **automate your tests** to run them periodically.

--   you would like to **do so less manual tests than it is possible** because they are time consuming and cannot be repeated immediately / on demand.
+-   you would like to **do minimum manual tests than is possible to do** because they are time consuming and cannot be repeated immediately / on demand.
 Each repetition consumes a lot of time in comparison with automated tests.

 ### Personal notes ###